-The CVDRMP’s SRMR states that the strict field-by-field accounting scheme for nitrogen inputs and outputs required by the Dairy General WDRs is ineffective and impractical, due primarily to challenges in accurately quantifying individual crop field liquid nitrogen manure applications.
+The CVDRMP’s SRMR states that the strict field-by-field accounting scheme for nitrogen inputs and outputs required by the 2013 Dairy General WDRs is ineffective and impractical, due primarily to challenges in accurately quantifying individual crop field liquid nitrogen manure applications.
 The CVDRMP’s SRMR explains that examples of these challenges include: multiple fields being irrigated and receiving manure applications simultaneously but without the ability to separately account for those applications; tailwater runoff from one field being used as irrigation water for another field; and crops being harvested on an overlapping basis and not on a per-field basis.
 As a result, the CVDRMP’s SRMR concludes that the A/R ratios reported by the dairies are estimates based on broad averaging schemes and do not represent accurate individual field calculations.

 In recognition of those practical difficulties, the CVDRMP’s SRMR recommends dairies be allowed to group fields or portions of fields in a practical manner that provides flexibility to dairies.
-We agree that reporting for multiple fields should be permissible, but only to the extent that the reported area has the (1) same crop type, (2) the same fertilizer inputs, (3) the same irrigation management, and (4) the same land application practices.
+We agree that reporting for multiple fields should be permissible in both the 13267 Orders and the interim and final revised dairy general waste discharge requirements, but only to the extent that the reported area has the (1) same crop type, (2) the same fertilizer inputs, (3) the same irrigation management, and (4) the same land application practices.
 This is consistent with the approach we took in Order WQ 2018-0002.

 Irrigation and Nitrogen Management Plan Reporting Requirements

 The CVDRMP’s SRMR generally endorses many of the irrigation and nitrogen planning and reporting concepts we required in Order WQ 2018-0002.
-Those plans require data analysis with the broad goal of identifying actions that can improve efficiencies and performance in the following year’s plan.
-We direct the Central Valley Water Board to require dairies to submit the appropriate elements of Order WQ 2018-0002’s irrigation and nitrogen management plans via our GeoTracker database.
-These elements include, at a minimum, field-level irrigation and management practice implementation and nitrogen application and removal data, including reporting pounds of nitrogen applied minus pounds of nitrogen removed (A-R difference) as a 3-year rolling average.
+Those plans require data analysis with the broad goal of identifying actions that can improve manure and other nitrogen-containing fertilizer application efficiencies and performance in the following year’s plan.
+We direct the Central Valley Water Board to require dairies to annually submit the appropriate elements of Order WQ 2018-0002’s irrigation and nitrogen management plans (hereafter generally referred to as INMP) via our GeoTracker database, after collaborating with State Water Board staff to develop the reporting format and the data elements to be collected.
+The methods for calculating nitrogen applied should be expanded after research is completed for the whole-farm nitrogen accounting approach.
 The multi-year reporting can provide appropriate metrics in assessing trends in the magnitude of any over-application of nitrogen and measurable progress towards reducing the nitrogen loading to groundwater.
 The multi-year A-R difference information may also be compared to groundwater quality trend monitoring data to evaluate and verify conclusions about the methodologies of management practices.
-Because standardized, comparable data reporting is so important to the success of our programs, we make this requirement precedential for the other regional water boards, too.